mattermost/docs/source/install/config-proxy-apache2.rst

 		</VirtualHost>

-5. (Debian/Ubuntu only:) Because you'll likely have not set up the subdomain before now on Apache2, run ``a2ensite mysubdomain.mydomain.com`` to enable the site (do not run ``a2ensite mysubdomain.mydomain.com.conf``).
+5. (Debian/Ubuntu only) Because you'll likely have not set up the subdomain before now on Apache2, run ``a2ensite mysubdomain.mydomain.com`` to enable the site (do not run ``a2ensite mysubdomain.mydomain.com.conf``).

 6. Restart Apache2.